 - Northern Bucharest for fancy bars and upmarket clubs

-Over the summer most bars and clubs here, especially those on the shores of Herestrau lake, set up beautiful terraces where partying moves outdoors in ‘summer mode’ and in the sunset light.
+Over the summer most bars and clubs here (especially those on the shores of Herastrau lake) set up beautiful terraces where partying moves outdoors in ‘summer mode’ and in the sunset light.